tasket/Qubes-vpn-support/README.md

 If you wish to test with DNS now, you can manually add your VPN's DNS addresses to `/etc/resolv.conf` and then run the `/usr/lib/qubes/qubes-setup-dnat-to-ns` script (make sure the VPN link is up first).

-4. Place Qubes-vpn-support files and subfolders in /rw/config and make scripts executable with:
+4. Copy Qubes-vpn-support/rw/config files into /rw/config and make scripts executable with:
 ```
 sudo chmod +x /rw/config/qubes-firewall-user-script /rw/config/rc.local /rw/config/vpn/qubes-vpn-ns
 ```